KLD997/FreeTune/README.md

   `Write Map` is used to transfer values from 3d grid to text view, so update them.

-  `Paste X Axis` is used to paste whole X axis to 3d grid.

-  `Paste Y Axis` is used to paste whole Y axis to 3d grid.

   `Paste Selected` is used to paste values from clipboard to the location of the starting value / ONE selected value.

-  `Paste Map` is used to paste the map to 3d grid, excluding both axis.
+  `Paste Map` is used to paste the map to 3d grid, including both axis.

   ### Maps Tab
   `Maps Tab` is used to show all of the created or imported maps.